superasperatus/smartlook.github.io/_docs/sdk/ios.md

 #### Whitelisting

 As noted above, some classes are **blacklisted by default**.
-To record only some of their instances, you can whitelist:
+To record some of their instances, you can whitelist them:

 ```swift
 self.emailLabel.slSensitive = false                               // whitelists individual instance